Follow us!

 • a curriculum vitae (1 page maximum)

-• a brief description of the project, including a separate section justifying the importance of the taxon and the revisionary work with literature cited (2 pages maximum)
+• a brief description of the project, including a separate section justifying the importance of the taxon and the revisionary work with literature cited (maximum of 2 pages, single-spaced)

 • budget ($4,000 limit) and budget justification (2 page maximum)

-All application materials must be submitted as a single PDF file using the application form given above by November 15, 2018 by 23:59 US Eastern Standard Time.
+All application materials must be submitted as a single PDF file using the application form given above by the deadline.
+Award winners will be announced here.
+The rubric with which these submissions will be judged is posted here.

 • the taxonomic expert collaborator

-• If the applicant is a student or post-doc, please also include a reference letter from the advisor
+• If the applicant is a student or post-doc, please also request a reference letter from the adviser

 Contact